 I was in Iceland with Anastasia Chernykh, who’s the social media manager for my blog.
 We were wandering in the Eldhraun lava field which felt like the setting of a moody Nordic fairy tale.

 She was wearing a red raincoat and I liked how it popped against the green moss.
-I edited this image using a VSCO preset and their editing tools to lighten the shadows.
+I edited this image using a VSCO filter and their editing tools to lighten the shadows.

 This was shot in the Blue Lagoon, a famous geothermal spa in Iceland.
 This portrait never would have happened without my iPhone.

 I was in the Lagoon and this guy, Jay, caught my attention with his beard, tribal tattoos and healing clay on his face.
 He also had a sweet smile.